Mathabarsingh Thapa: Birth

 Not much is known of Mathabar Singh Thapa's childhood.
 He was born in Borlang, Gorkha.
-He was the son of Kaji Nayan Singh Thapa who was killed in the war against the Kingdom of Kumaon.
+He was the son of Kaji Nayan Singh Thapa who was killed in the war against the Kingdom of Kangra.
 He was a nephew of Bhimsen Thapa and also the maternal uncle of Jang Bahadur Rana.
 Through his mother's side, he was the grandson of Kaji Ranajit Pande, who was the son of Kaji Tularam Pande.
 Kaji Tularam Pande was a cousin of Kaji Kalu Pande.

 Early years

 Failed mission to Britain

 A royal letter was received from the Maharaja Ranjit Singh, ruler of Sikh Empire in Punjab, addressed to King Rajendra.
 The Nepalese court seized this opportunity to establish diplomatic contact with Punjab as well as other states such as Burma and Gwalior.
 In April 1835, Bhimsen Thapa, hoping to force Britain to acknowledge the sovereignty of Nepal, chose his nephew Colonel Mathabar Singh Thapa as the representative of Nepal, bearing a few gifts and a letter from King Rajendra addressed to King William IV.
 The idea was initially received favorably by Brian Houghton Hodgson as well as the Governor-General, who hoped that the mission could increase the trust between the two nations.
 In this process, Mathabar Singh was promoted to Chota General; Ranbir Singh Thapa, the governor of Palpa, was made Full General; and Mathabar's nephew, the sixteen-year-old Sherjung Thapa, was made Commanding Colonel.
 Both Rajendra and Samrajya Laxmi were also pleased with this plan, and on 1 November 1835, Bhimsen was conferred the title of Commander-in-Chief.
 On 27 November 1835, Mathabar Singh left Kathmandu with a retinue of two thousand men, including 200 officers and 600 soldiers, for London via Calcutta.

 Mathabar was given a grand welcome in Calcutta by the acting Governor-General Charles Metcalfe; and while there, Mathabar started to indulge in needless luxuries and show offs.
 Meanwhile, Hodgson sent a secret letter to Metcalfe asking him not to allow Mathabar to make a state visit to Britain.
 Hence, Metcalfe was only willing to grant him the visa of an ordinary traveler, and not the diplomatic visa of a state representative.
 Mathabar thus returned to Nepal in March 1836, having wasted a vast sum of money, without accomplishing any of his goals.
 The deliberate sabotage of Mathabar's mission was Hodgson's diplomatic attack against Bhimsen.
 Mathabar Singh spent a sum of one lakh and fifty thousand in Calcutta on the fruitless mission.
 Mathabar's extravagant expenditure was also heavily criticized by Queen Samrajya Lakshmi Devi, since at that time the state coffer was in dire condition; and to pacify her, Bhimsen had to reimburse the extra expenses from his own pockets.